What is a Zero-Sum Game?

-Let's say IBM is trading at $100 per share.
+Let's say IBM stock is trading at $100 per share.
 Now let's say Investor A purchases a call option on IBM from Investor B. A few weeks later, IBM is trading at $105 a share.
 The call option gives Investor A the right to purchase shares of IBM at $100 per share from Investor B. In this scenario, the buyer could use the option to purchase those shares at $100, then immediately sell those same shares in the open market for $105.
 Investor A wins, because he gets to buy something for $100 and immediately resell it for $105.
 Investor B loses by the same amount, because he has something worth $105 but has to sell it for $100.
-The $5 that Investor A is $5 that Investor B loses.
+The $5 that Investor A gains is $5 that Investor B loses.

 Why Does a Zero-Sum Game Matter?